Identifiability, the KL property in metric spaces, and subgradient curves: The Kurdyka- ojasiewicz property

+We are now ready for one of our main new results.
+In the previous section, we used Theorem \ref{linear} (Linear growth) to show how a function, around any point where its slope is zero, inherits various growth properties from the corresponding properties restricted to any identifiable set.
+We now extend that list to include the KL property.
+The possibility of such an extension is perhaps not surprising: in general metric spaces, the KL inequality is closely related to a growth property \cite[Corollary 4]{tailwag}, and in the convex Euclidean case the ideas are essentially equivalent \cite[Section 3]{bolte_complex_kur}.
+However, this powerful technique for recognizing the KL property through identifiability is new even in the Euclidean case.
+Furthermore, we show that the unrestricted property holds with the same desingularizer (and, in particular, KL exponent) as the restricted property.

+Recall that on any subset $\M$ of the metric space $(X,d)$, we can consider the induced metric, where the distance between points $x,y \in \M$ is just $d(x,y)$.
+The set $\M$ equipped with the induced metric then forms a metric space $(\M, d)$.

-\begin{thm}[Identifiability and the KL property]~ Suppose that a closed function $f$ has slope zero at a point $\bar x$ and consider any identifiable set $\M$ for $\bar x$.
-Consider a desingularizer $\phi$ that is concave (or, more generally, that satisfies $\liminf_{\tau \searrow 0} \phi'(\tau) > 0$.)
-Then the following properties are equivalent. \begin{enumerate} \item[{\rm (a)}] The function $f$ has the KL property at $\bar x$ with desingularizer $\phi$. \item[{\rm (b)}] The restriction $f|_\M$ has the KL property at $\bar x$ with desingularizer $\phi$. \item[{\rm (c)}] The function $f + \delta_\M$ has the KL property at $\bar x$ with desingularizer $\phi$. \end{enumerate} \end{thm}
+\begin{thm}[Identifiability and the KL property]~ On a complete metric space $(X,d)$, suppose that a closed function $f$ has slope zero at a point $\bar x$.
+Consider any identifiable set $\M$ at $\bar x$, and a desingularizer $\phi$ that is concave (or, more generally, that satisfies $\liminf_{\tau \searrow 0} \phi'(\tau) > 0$).
+Then the following properties are equivalent. \begin{enumerate} \item[{\rm (a)}] The function $f$ has the KL property at $\bar x$ with desingularizer $\phi$. \item[{\rm (b)}] On the metric space $(\M, d)$, the function $f|_\M$ has the KL property at $\bar x$ with desingularizer $\phi$. \item[{\rm (c)}] The function $f + \delta_\M$ has the KL property at $\bar x$ with desingularizer $\phi$. \end{enumerate} \end{thm}